Since 2011, Estonia has two parallel systems for the taxation of private individuals’ investment income:

 You can also declare income from securities under both systems.

-be paid with the tax return of the following year.
-However, if you make a loss for the year, you can carry it over to the next
+a return to be submitted in 2026).
+However, if you make a loss for the year, you can carry it over to the next year.
+Under

 Generally, profit or loss can arise in two ways.